schnapptack/djpl-tutorial/tutorial/content/installation.rst

     pip install -r _ape/venv/src/django-productline/requirements-dev.txt

-django-productline has now successfully installed on your machine.
+django-productline has now been successfully installed on your machine.